Severson-Group/AMDC-Hardware/docs/expansionPort.md

 The design requirements for the isoSPI and differential I/O (D_IO) interface are as follows:

-1. Add a digital port interface to communicate with the PicoZed.
+1. Add digital port interface to communicate with the PicoZed.

 2. Enable differential communication to ensure high noise immunity.

+3. Suppress common-mode noise using an isolation transformer for isoSPI.

-3. Support longer cable lengths by increasing noise immunity of the communication interface.
+4. Support longer cable lengths for isoSPI interface.

-4. Achieve high throughput using differential I/O interface.
+5. Achieve high throughput using differential I/O interface.
 The maximum data rate of the interface is 10Mbps.

-5. Suppress common-mode noise using an isolation transformer for isoSPI.

 ## Block Diagram / External Connections